PawaraGunawardena/profile-manager/README.md

 ## Functions provided and description of UI

-Can do refresh, edit firebase, remove from firebase, save to firebase, load images, inquiry and exit operations
+* Can do refresh, edit firebase, remove from firebase, save to firebase, load images, inquiry and exit operations.

+* Description of each functionality:

     Add - Refresh and clear fields to make a new entry